About Researchers in Schools

 Our impact so far

-The RIS Programme is a salaried route into teaching that recruits PhD graduates and works in partnership with schools to place and train them as new subject specialist teachers, for an initial two or three year period, depending on the subject.
+The RIS Programme is a unique route into teaching that recruits PhD graduates and works in partnership with schools to place and train them as new subject specialist teachers, for an initial three-year period.

-We work in partnership with schools, SCITTs and universities across England to recruit outstanding PhD graduates and support them to become excellent teachers and research leaders, who are committed to closing the gap in attainment and university access.
-We are always looking to partner with schools and ITT providers who share our aims – please see the link below.
+We work in partnership with schools, ITE providers and universities across England to recruit outstanding PhD graduates and support them to become excellent teachers and research leaders, who are committed to closing the gap in attainment and university access.
+We are always looking to partner with schools and ITE providers who share our aims – please see the link below.

-We accept applications from candidates who have already achieved a PhD, or who will have completed their PhD by the start of the next academic year.
+We accept applications from candidates who have already achieved a PhD, or who will have completed their PhD before the start of Summer Training.

 Not a school or researcher but want to be involved in our mission?

-Find out more about the Brilliant Club, the award-winning charity who delivers RIS, here.
+Find out more about the Brilliant Club, the award-winning charity that delivers RIS, here.